 I started writing professionally when I was eighteen, with an internship at a large city newspaper.
 I've written marketing, policy, and communications documents for corporations, published short stories and essays, and taught students in a wide variety of settings, from universities to locked facilities.
 These days, I'm writing essays and a little short fiction.

-Teaching gigs include Denver’s Lighthouse Writers, classes in writing and yoga for journalers and meditators at Golden’s YourAshtanga Yoga Studio, and daylong workshops for various arts organizations.
+Teaching gigs include Denver’s Lighthouse Writers and daylong workshops for various arts organizations.
 I teach because I love spending time with other writers and helping them explore their obsessions and tell their stories.
 And I teach because I'm a craft-of-writing nerd who enjoys researching approaches and ideas for my students.

 I graduated from Columbia University with a double concentration in History and English literature.
 I have an MFA in Fiction from The Program for Writers at Warren Wilson College.
 My work has been acknowledged by Best American Essays and Best of the Net.